 Here is a list of the top 5, chosen because they present the best trails and services for skiers of all levels so the whole family can enjoy the trip.

-#1 – Berg im Drautal
+Berg im Drautal

-Take away the miles of trails, ski resort areas built on broad mountain tops and snowparks – and you have the serene danger of this resort.
+Take away the miles of trails, ski resort areas built on broad mountain tops and snowparks – and you have the serene pleasure of this spot.
 It does boast a good beginner and intermediate trail, but it also has an expert slope.

 The scant 12kms of trail drop an astonishing 550 meters.
-There are 5 cable car rides to get you to the top, but getting down is a challenge.
+There are 5 cable car rides to get you to the top but getting down is a challenge.

 This is a gentleman’s town and an adventurers slope.
-It is also ideal for families trying to teach their children the love of winter sports without the love of winter merchandise too.
+It is also ideal for families trying to teach their children a love of winter sports without the love of winter merchandise too.

-Forstau may be the smallest ski resort area on this list, but it made it because it is the largest when it comes to providing a perfect experience for families and those wishing to enjoy the slopes in a calmer and more relaxed environment.
+Forstau may be the smallest ski resort area on this list but makes it because it is one of the best when it comes to providing a perfect experience for families and those wishing to enjoy the slopes in a calmer and more relaxed environment.

-With only 12km of slope, Forstau has over 7 of them dedicated to the beginner.
+With only 12km of slope, Forstau has seven of them dedicated to beginners.
 There are some basic intermediate trails that more than satisfy but the real emphasis here is on building the love of skiing.

 On the beginner slopes you will find ski huts for warming while out.